 Even heavy smokers get only a small benefit from the test.
 So you should think twice before you get the test.
 Here’s why:

-The test may help high-risk people.
+The test may help people at high risk.

 Studies show a slight benefit from CT scans for:

-The test doesn’t help low-risk people.
+The test doesn’t help people at low risk.

 The test creates false alarms.

 CT scans cause many false alarms, even in high-risk people.
 If 100 high-risk smokers get the test, about 40 will show something that can cause concern.
 But only two or three actually have lung cancer.